dan-schel/train-disruptions/docs/ui-conventions.md

   - **Reasoning:** You'd just be working against the built-in styling of this component otherwise!

-## Adding icons
+## Icons

-The code for an icon component looks something like [this](/components/icons/RiAddCircleLine.tsx).
+All icons can be found under `/components/icons`, and the code for an icon component looks something like [this](/components/icons/RiAddCircleLine.tsx).

+Since they're just `<svg>` elements set to a size of `1em` and using `currentColor`, you can style them as you would with text, i.e.:

+- To set the color, use `text-[color]`, e.g. `text-white`.

+- To set the size, use `text-[size]`, e.g. `text-2xl`.

+See [this code](https://github.com/dan-schel/train-disruptions/blob/af77e069485c72c0db283480acdf24f056c46f85/components/common/SimpleButton.tsx#L34) for an example of this in action.

+### Adding new icons

 For new icons, a great place to find them is [Iconify](https://icon-sets.iconify.design/).
 For consistency, obviously it'd be great if we could stick to the same icon set for every icon, but that might not be feasible in practice.